komoot/komoot-oauth2-connect-example/README.md

 # komoot-oauth2-connect-example
 Example application to connect to komoot via oauth2

-This feature is currently in private beta.
+This feature is currently in beta, you need an invitation to use it.

 ## Run it locally